TwoFistedJustice/weather/readme.md

 Note: you must save a location _before_ setting it as your default.
 Requires the `--name` switch.
-Type `--name [the nickname of the location] home`
-Set a default location.
-Whatever you set to home, gets fetched when you pass no paramaters.
+Type `--name [the nickname of the location] home` Whatever you set to home, gets fetched when you pass no paramaters.

 **SUMMARY**